jfflbnntt/dmsguild/expandedArmory/expandedArmory.md

 Something as simple as the choice of a favored weapon can have a major impact on the overall feel and flavor of a character.
 Certain weapons pair so frequently with certain roles and character archtypes that we rarely question it: Fierce warriors like to swing axes, while knights tend to favor swords, and mindless grunts prefer heavy bludgeons.
 However when you look at the stats for these items there is no inherent reason nor mechanical difference why they this is.
 You might choose to equip your character with battleaxe, longsword, or warhammer but the choice is largely a colorful one and has no impact on the game, ignoring the unusual circumstance of damage type resistance that is.

-On closer inspection of the weapon table you might notice that something is missing or feels slightly off.
-Perhaps you envisioned your fighter as spear and shield type of soldier, but then realized you'd be at a mechanical disadvantage by not choosing the superior longsword instead.
+On closer inspection of the weapon table in the Player's Handbook you might notice that something is missing or feels slightly off.
+Perhaps you envisioned your fighter as a spear and shield type of soldier, but then realized you'd be at a mechanical disadvantage by not choosing the superior longsword instead.
 Maybe you wanted to equip your army of gnomes with reach weapons only to find that there are practically no reasonable items they can use effectively.
 You might have even wondered why the trident requires a martial proficiency when it has the same stats as a simple spear.
 Or you've asked yourself, "Where have some of my favorite weapons gone, like the broadsword, scythe, scourge, khopesh, falchion, bill-guisarme, and bec-de-corbin?"

 Following are a collection of old weapons and new weapon properties that can be used to create distinctive weapons and add more interesting choices for your characters.